What are Tracker Tags and Their Role in Equipment Tracking

 • Directional data transmission aids in determining approximate locations through methods like triangulation.

-• Commonly used in monitoring wildlife behavior, health, and movement patterns.
+• It is commonly used in monitoring wildlife behavior, health, and movement patterns.

 Near-Field Communication (NFC)